-Opening May 8, 2021
+Opening August 28, 2021

 Closing October 31, 2021

-PLAN YOUR VISIT: capacity at 6 persons
+PLAN YOUR VISIT: capacity at 15 persons

-4. Enjoy your visit
+2. Enjoy your visit

 Harvestworks Art and Technology Center’s exhibition The Workings of Media [Art and Artists] will be open to the public at a limited capacity.
 In order to accommodate your visit and ensure the safety of all visitors, we kindly ask that you make a reservation in advance by using our Ticket Button.

 Exhibition regular hours are Saturday and Sunday, 11 am – 5 pm (closed weekdays).
-If a chosen time slot is noted as sold out or no longer available, please choose another time slot or an alternate date.

 About the Harvestworks Art and Technology Program on Governors Island